-“Use" of a phone requires some form of interaction with the device, for example looking to see who is calling or dialling a number, as well as speaking to or texting someone.
+"Use" of a phone requires some form of interaction with the device, such as dialling a number, looking at the phone to see who is calling, or speaking speaking to or texting someone.
 It can certainly be disputed that merely holding a phone is enough to constitute using it.

-The onus is on the prosecution to prove you were using the phone.
+The burden of proof is on the prosecution to show that you were using the phone.
 This will usually be based on testimony from the officer who spotted you.
-However, were you able to prove that you did not make/send or receive any calls or texts at the time of the alleged offence, you may convince the court that no offence was committed.
+However, if you can prove that you did not make/send or receive any calls or texts at the time of the alleged offence, you may be able convince the court that no offence was committed.